African Americans in the United States Congress: Disenfranchisement

 With the Southern states "redeemed", Democrats gradually regained control of Southern legislatures.
 They proceeded to restrict the rights of the majority of black people and many poor white people to vote by imposing new requirements for poll taxes, subjective literacy tests, more strict residency requirements and other elements difficult for laborers to satisfy.

 By the 1880s, legislators increased restrictions on black voters through voter registration and election rules.
-In 1888 John Mercer Langston, president of Virginia State University at Petersburg, was elected to the U.S. Congress as the first African American from Virginia.
-He would also be the last for nearly a century, as the state passed a disenfranchising constitution at the turn of the century that excluded black people from politics for decades.
+In 1888, John Mercer Langston, president of Virginia State University at Petersburg, was elected to the U.S. Congress as the first African American from Virginia.
+He would also be the last for nearly a century, as the state passed a disenfranchising constitution at the turn of the century that, in effect, excluded black people from politics for decades.

 Starting with the Florida Constitution of 1885, white Democrats passed new constitutions in ten Southern states with provisions that restricted voter registration and forced hundreds of thousands of people from registration rolls.
 These changes effectively prevented most black people and many poor white people from voting.
-Many white people who were also illiterate were exempted from such requirements as literacy tests by such strategies as the grandfather clause, basing eligibility on an ancestor's voting status as of 1866, for instance.
+However, many illiterate white people were exempted from requirements as literacy tests by such strategies as the grandfather clause, basing eligibility on an ancestor's voting status as of 1866, for instance.

-Southern state and local legislatures also passed Jim Crow laws that segregated transportation, public facilities, and daily life.
+Southern state and local legislatures also passed Jim Crow laws that segregated transportation, public facilities and daily life based on race.
 Finally, racial violence in the form of lynchings and race riots increased in frequency, reaching a peak in the last decade of the 19th century.

 The last black congressman elected from the South in the 19th century was George Henry White of North Carolina, elected in 1896 and re-elected in 1898.
 His term expired in 1901, the same year that William McKinley, who was the last president to have fought in the Civil War, died.
 No black people served in Congress for the next 28 years, and none represented any Southern state for the next 72 years.